sheetalsingh08/mdFiles_ebootathon/Pharmacy/Physical Pharmaceutics.md

-<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp1/">Bulk Density and Tapped Density determination of Pharmaceutical Powders</a><br>
+1.<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp1/">Bulk Density and Tapped Density determination of Pharmaceutical Powders</a><br>
-<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp2/">True Density determination of Pharmaceutical Powders</a><br>
+2.<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp2/">True Density determination of Pharmaceutical Powders</a><br>
-<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp3/">Angle of repose and effect of Glidants/ lubricants on flow property of Powders</a><br>
+3.<a href="http://ebootathon.com/labs/beta/pharmacy/PhysicalPharmaceutics/exp3/">Angle of repose and effect of Glidants/ lubricants on flow property of Powders</a><br>